-With the exception of the voter-approved excess operating referendum, the District is dependent on the state of Minnesota for its revenue authority.
-Recent experience demonstrates that legislated revenue increases have not been sufficient to meet instructional program needs and increased costs due to inflation.
+Aside from local voter-approved excess operating referenda, the majority of the District's revenue authority is derived from state funding formulas.
+Recent experience demonstrates that legislated revenue increases have not been sufficient to meet instructional program needs and increased costs, due to inflation.
 The general education program is the method by which school districts receive the majority of their financial support.
-This source of funding is primarily state aid and, as such, school districts rely heavily on the state of Minnesota for educational resources.
-The Legislature has added \$126, or 2 percent, per pupil to the basic general education funding formula for fiscal year 2020, and an additional \$129, or 2 percent, per pupil to the formula for fiscal year 2021.
+This source of funding is primarily state aid and consequently, school districts rely heavily on the state of Minnesota for educational resources.
+The Legislature has added \$129, or 2 percent, per pupil to the formula for fiscal year 2021.

-Annually, the School Board approves a rolling 10-year long-term facilities maintenance plan.
+Annually, the School Board approves a rolling 10-year LTFM plan.
 Goals of the plan are to support learning environment and initiatives for students, staff, and community; increase long-term facilities funding of annual deferred maintenance to meet ongoing needs; address backlog of deferred maintenance in buildings; improve energy efficiency; support strategic plan initiatives; and minimize impact to taxpayers.
-In conformance with this 10-year plan, the District issued in Spring 2019 \$24.1 million in long-term facilities maintenance bonds.
-The plan invests approximately \$15.0 million biannually in the remaining years of the plan to improve mechanical systems, exterior envelope, and paving throughout the District.
+In conformance with this 10-year plan, the District issued in Spring 2019, \$24.1 million in LTFM bonds.
+The plan invests approximately \$15.0 million biannually in the remaining years of the LTFM plan to improve mechanical systems, exterior envelope, and paving throughout the District.
+In accordance with the District's approved 10-year LTFM plan, the District intends to issue LTFM bonds of approximately \$13,575,000 in Spring 2021.

-In Fall 2019, while refinancing 2011 Buildings Bonds, the District maintained its top credit rating from one of the leading global rating agencies.
-Moody's Investor Service reaffirmed its Aaa rating of the District, the highest assigned by Moody's.
+In Fall 2020, the District refinanced its 2013 Building Bonds and continued to maintain its top credit rating from one of the leading global rating agencies.
+Moody's Investors Service reaffirmed its Aaa rating of the District, the highest assigned by Moody's.
 The Aaa rating allows the District to obtain the lowest interest rates available when borrowing money by issuing bonds and certificates.
 The District is one of three districts in the state to have the highest rating.